status-im/nimbus-site/source/docs/faq.md

 title: Frequently Asked Questions
 ---

-In talking to people both familiar and complete strangers to Ethereum clients, these questions were asked more than once.
+The following questions have been asked more than once by people who are familiar with and new to Ethereum clients:

 ### Q: When do you expect to have it production-ready?